-ADT also has indoor and outdoor security cameras, as well as an integration with Ring Video Doorbell.
+ADT also has indoor and outdoor security cameras, as well as an integration with Ring Video Doorbell (doorbell camera).
 Furthermore, you have home automation options as ADT Pulse also works with various smart locks, smart lights, thermostats, garage doors, and smart switches from different manufacturers.

 The company’s other products include environmental sensors, such as carbon monoxide detectors, smoke detectors, and flood sensors.

 In short, ADT Pulse gives you everything you need for a smart and secure home.